 Tool input shape:

-params is optional and depends on action
+actionis requiredparamsis optional and depends on action

 - MCP server writes a pending request file to

-- The streaming handler scans
+/tmp/bot-control-<id>.json - The streaming handler scans

-- MCP server polls every 100ms, up to 10 seconds, and returns the result text to Claude
+/tmp, executes the action, then writes result back into the same file - MCP server polls every 100ms, up to 10 seconds, and returns the result text to Claude

 - Request files are deleted after completion/error (best-effort cleanup)